You may need to read this

 Protests (Robinson/Right) and sectarian Blocs (Independent/Left) are two sides of the same coin: The Great Decoupling.

 Both are pulling away from the center.
-The center (London/Westminster) is no longer a "leader" but a liquidator, managing the distribution of shrinking resources to increasingly hostile factions.
+The center (London/Westminster) is no longer a

 Leave a comment